Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Alterations to Magic.md

 While in Barovia, characters who receive spells from deities or otherworldly patrons continue to do so.
 In addition, spells that allow contact with beings from other planes function normally-with one proviso: Strahd can sense when someone in his domain is casting such a spell and can choose to make himself the spell's recipient, so that he becomes the one who is contacted.

 COSMETIC SPELL MODIFICATIONS.
-At your discretion, a spell can modified cosmeticaily
+At your discretion, a spell can modified cosmeticaily to enhance the hor. rific atmosptt�rfi' ._Here are:examples: \.�-:.••'I .;-•� e

+Alarm: Instead of hearing a inerital ping wh n the alarm is triggered, the caster hears a scream.

+Bigby's hand: The ·conjured hand is skeletal.
+Find familiar: The familiar is undead-not a celes­

+tial, fey, or fiend-and is immune to features that

+turn undead.

+Find steed: The summoned steed is undead-not a ce­ lestial, fey, or fiend-and is immune to features that turn

 Find the path: A child's spirit appears and guides the caster to the desired location.
 The spirit can't be harmed and doesn't speak.